Commercial development - Your guide to commercial real estate

 These considerations will all influence the tenant's decision based on their individual business needs and, more crucially, customer attraction.

-The developer will conduct a feasibility analysis using cash-flow and residual value methodologies once he has developed an estimate of future revenues based on a research of demand for office building space.
+The developer will conduct a feasibility analysis using cash-flow and residual value methodologies once they have developed an estimate of future revenues based on a research of demand for office building space.

 - Services for cleaning